 - I am very interested in this position.
 What are the next steps in the process?

 Many candidates prepare their content well but neglect their delivery.
-In an interview conducted in English, how you say something matters almost as much as what you say.
 Speak at a measured pace — nerves often cause people to rush.
 Make eye contact on a video call by looking at the camera, not the screen.
-Pause briefly before answering to show that you are thinking, not just reciting prepared answers.
+Pause briefly before answering to show you are thinking, not just reciting prepared answers.
+Confidence in delivery is a skill.
+It comes from practice.

 Professional English Is a Learnable Skill

 None of what is covered in this article requires you to be a native speaker.
-It requires you to understand the conventions of professional English communication — and then practice them until they feel natural.
+It requires you to understand the conventions of professional English communication — and then practise them until they feel natural.

 Start with one area — email, meeting, or interview — and focus on it for two weeks.
 Use the phrases.
 Notice when they work.
 Adjust.
 Then move to the next area.
+Professional English is built one interaction at a time.